 You can also over-personalize and sound too familiar, which can, frankly, freak people out.
 Stick to critical areas, which we detail later.

-Now you’ve got a picture of email personalization and its benefits, let’s move on to 15 techniques that work.
+Now you’ve got a picture of email personalization and its benefits, let’s discuss my 15 best practices to ensure you’re personalizing emails effectively.

 1. Collect the Right Data